GregBaugues/fantasy_football_nerd/README.md

 Draft Projections
 --------------------------
-Must pass in a valid position.
-Projected stats for a number of scoring categories.
+Returns an array of players with projected stats for a number of scoring categories.
 This data is useless once the season starts.

+Must pass in a valid position of QB, RB, WR, TE, K, DEF.

 ```ruby
 player = FFNerd.draft_projections('QB').first